Several Cannons players are active in the spring as college and high school coaches in New England and beyond.

 Harvard opened its conference schedule with an 11-7 win at Brown before losing to Dartmouth 9-8.
 The Crimson now sit at #20 in the Inside Lacrosse Media Poll and will take on #16 UMass tomorrow evening at Harvard Stadium in a game that will be crucial for both teams.

 Cannons midfielder Matt Smalley will begin his first seasons as a head coach this spring at Cumberland High School in Cumberland, Rhode Island.
 The Cumberland team will move up to the state’s Division II after winning the state championship in 2009 and finishing second last year.
 Smalley served as an assist last year and was promoted this spring.

-You can click here for more information about Smalley and the Cumberland High School team.
+click here for more information about Smalley and the Cumberland High School team.

 Rounding on the Cannons players who coach is new arrival JJ Morrissey.
 Morrissey was picked up by the Cannons in December’s Supplemental Draft and coaches lacrosse and the Fessenden School in Newton, MA, where he also teaches history.
 Fessenden is a junior prep school and Morrissey will be coaching eighth and ninth graders in varsity lacrosse, as well as hockey and football.